Watt-AI/vs-coderun-server/README.md

 # VS CodeRun Server
 Remotely host VS Code and run it in your browser from anywhere.
 This code is designed to serve development environments from the Nvidia DGX-1 or Clemson's Palmetto Cluster.
+This is a deployment of the code maintained at https://github.com/cdr/code-server customized for data science in python.

 # Setting up a new deployment
 1. **Server source code:** In a terminal, navigate to the directory for your project to download to prepare the code needed to serve coderun